PatGroot275/super-duper-system-jarfilecreation/README.md

 - Feel free to look through the example provided I've provided for the location/contents of the manifest file, where the images/dependencies should be and how the filepaths should look

 # Directions:
-- Create a fork of this repository by clicking the 'Fork' button in the upper right-hand corner
+- Create a fork of this repository by clicking the 'Fork' button in the upper right-hand corner, this will create your own copy of this repository.
+You will make your edits in this new repository, not this one
 - Delete the PhotoViewerAssignment directory
 - Upload your project, use the Github website's uploader, command line (instructions below) or visual studio code
 - Complete the "**Modifications to main.yml section**", before moving on